wangjieest/PAF/README.md

     // Associate the interface with the corresponding implementation class REG_FACTORY_OBJECT(foo_i, foo);

-Wherever needed (cross-source/cross-module), we just need to include the interface file for foo_i. (consistent with the interface usage scenario, no additional actions are required).
+wherever needed (cross-source/cross-module), we just need to include the interface file for foo_i. (consistent with the interface usage scenario, no additional actions are required).

-This is magic show time, which creates local objects with parameter.
+this is magic show time, which creates local objects with parameter.

     auto obj = CREATE_OBJECT(foo_i, 42); // std::shared_ptr<foo_i>
     printf("%d", obj->bar()); // 43

-The whole process can also rely on the compiler to check for errors.
-Objects created through factories are naturally smart Pointers.
+the whole process can also rely on the compiler to check for errors. objects created through factories are naturally smart pointers.

-Of course, it also supports the creation of singleton objects:
+of course, it also supports the creation of singleton objects:

     // ParameterTypeList is a list of types for the interface implementation class constructor.
     REG_INTERFACE_SINGLTETON(InterfaceName, ParameterTypeList...)
     or
     REG_INTERFACE_STATIC(InterfaceName, ParameterTypeList...)
-    // Thread-safe
+    // thread-safe as static
     auto * inc = GET_SINGLETON(InterfaceName, ParameterTypeList...);
-    // Gets only
+    // gets only
     auto * inc = GET_SINGLETON2(InterfaceName);
     // Destruction of the singleton
     DESTROY_SINGLETON(InterfaceName);

-Singleton will be destroyed manually or by factory with same order as statics.
-It is more flexible and controllable than the general static singleton.
+singleton will be destroyed manually or by factory with same order as statics. it is more flexible and controllable than the general static singleton.

-In addition, a more secure pattern is implemented than a single case control: global Shared objects.
+in addition, a more secure pattern is implemented than a single case control: global Shared objects.

     REG_INTERFACE_SHARED(InterfaceName, ParameterTypeList...)
     // return a smart pointer